dafny-lang/rfcs/0005-ordered-quantification.md

 Unicode.
 Modelling unicode correctly will involve specifying that the semantic contents of a UTF-8 string, for example, is a sequence of Unicode code points that is not efficiently accessed with indices.
 The features proposed here provide ways to work with such datatypes efficiently at runtime.

+## Let-such-that expressions without uniqueness proofs

+An expression `var x :| P(x); ...` is currently only allowed in specification contexts if Dafny can prove that there is exactly one such `x` that satisfies `P(x)`.
+With ordered quantification in our toolbox, we could lift this requirement when the quantification is ordered, and ensure that the first such `x` according to that order is picked.
+This would be more useful if we also allowed the same additional syntax, i.e. `var x <- C :| P(x); ...`.

 ## Array comprehensions